aiven/aiven-docs/docs/products/clickhouse/concepts/service-architecture.md

 synchronization of the following replication processes:

--   Replication of database changes across the cluster: CREATE, UPDATE, or ALTER TABLE (by ClickHouse\'s `Replicated` [database engine](/docs/products/clickhouse/concepts/service-architecture#replicated-database-engine))
+-   Replication of database changes across the cluster: CREATE, UPDATE, or ALTER TABLE (by ClickHouse's `Replicated` [database engine](/docs/products/clickhouse/concepts/service-architecture#replicated-database-engine))

--   Replication of table data across the cluster (by ClickHouse\'s `ReplicatedMergeTree`
+-   Replication of table data across the cluster (by ClickHouse's `ReplicatedMergeTree`
     [table engine](/docs/products/clickhouse/concepts/service-architecture#replicated-table-engine)).
 Data itself is not written to ZooKeeper but transferred directly between ClickHouse servers.